websecurify/node-vortex/README.md

 		...
 	}

 As a matter of fact, you can even apply a global roost file for all nodes.
-Just register the roost configuration outside of the "nodes" property.
+Just register the roost configuration outside of the `nodes` property.

 Merging roost manifests is also possible when declared at multiple levels.
 For example, at top level you may want to apply some defaults and maybe even some updates.
 Per node you may want to apply generic configurations and have some additional provisioning options for each provider.
 Such complex setup is possible and here is an example: